Suggestion and Other Creative FictionsPosted By William Dubin, Ph.D. on March 4, 2016 at 3:46pm | General, Recursive Traps [Neurosis]

 — W. Clement Stone

-Suggestion is an effective method of reifying a particular creative fiction.
+Suggestion is an effective method of how to learn faster to influence subjective phenomena reifying a particular creative fiction.
 The effect is achieved by pretending, or acting as if, the suggested premise was true.
 You can take suggestions as seriously as you like; they are merely invitations to a try on a particular perspective.

 Barry’s Biased Appraisals:

 Barry is at a used-car lot where a salesman is showing him a shabby looking vehicle, saying: “It may not be much to look at, but is actually worth much more than its listed price, whereas your trade in vehicle is a piece of crap and nearly worthless.”
 The salesman may attempt to reify the fiction by quoting false Bluebook values.